streetlegithub/streetle.xyz-old/irl.md

 ## What is my name?
-My name is Leon Street.
+My name is Leon.

 ## Where do I live?
-I won't go into specifics, but I live somewhere in england.
+England

 ## How old am I?
-I am years old
+I do not publicly disclose this information.

 ## Any siblings?
 I have 1 half brother and 1 half sister.
-I still call them brother and sister though <3 <br> My sister is 15<br> My brother is 5
+I still call them brother and sister though <3 <br> My sister is 16<br> My brother is 6

 [back](./)